Daylamites: Resistance to the Arabs

 The Daylamites managed to resist the Arab invasion of their own mountainous homeland for several centuries under their own local rulers.
 Warfare in the region was endemic, with raids and counter-raids by both sides.
 Under the Arabs, the old Iranian fortress-city of Qazvin continued in its Sasanian-era role as a bulwark against Daylamite raids.
 According to the historian al-Tabari, Daylamites and Turkic peoples were considered the worst enemies of the Arab Muslims.
 The Abbasid Caliphate penetrated the region and occupied parts of it, but their control was never very effective.
+After Abbasid occupation of Tabaristan, The military success achieved by the Abbasids in Daylam was not of practical benefit, as the rebels continued to attack the southern regions where the Abbasid garrisons were stationed.
+This prompted Caliph al-Mansur to declare jihad in 143 AH (759/760 CE) and sent messengers to Basra and Kufa to rally the people and call upon them to reinforce the army.
+The campaign was led by Muhammad ibn Abi al-Abbas, and when it reached Mosul, fighters from Mosul and the Jazira region in general joined it.
+However, this campaign and others achieved nothing in the Daylam region except for some spoils of war and captives that the soldiers were able to obtain during their skirmishes with the local population.

 Shortly after 781, the Nestorian monk Shubhalishoʿ began evangelizing the Daylamites and converting them to Christianity.
 He and his associates made only a little headway before encountering competition from Islam.
 During the reign of Harun al-Rashid (r.
 785–809), several Shia Muslims fled to the largely pagan Daylamites, with a few Zoroastrians and Christians, to escape persecution.
 Among these refugees were some Alids, who began the gradual conversion of the Daylamites to Shia Islam.
 Nevertheless, a strong Iranian identity remained ingrained in the peoples of the region, along with an anti-Arab mentality.
 Local rulers such as the Buyids and the Ziyarids, made a point of celebrating old Iranian and Zoroastrian festivals.